bartificer/programming-by-stealth/docs/pbs43.md

 Executing the function now gives us an error: _“ReferenceError: can’t access lexical declaration \`msg’ before initialization”_.

 Why?
 Because even in ES6, you can’t have your cake and eat it.
-Within any single scope a variable has to be either local, or from a containing scope, it can’t be both.
+Within any single scope a variable has to be either local or from a containing scope; it can’t be both.

 With block-level scopes we do have a simple solution though, just make another scope!: